Mastery-Based Grading: A Full Guide

 Mastery-based grading is an innovative approach to grading that is gaining popularity in the education sector.
 The traditional grading system often focuses on the number of assignments completed, rather than the quality of work produced.
 In contrast, mastery-based grading emphasizes the mastery of skills and knowledge, rather than the accumulation of points.
 This approach allows students to focus on learning and understanding concepts, rather than just getting a good grade.

-Mastery-based grading has been shown to be more effective than traditional grading methods in promoting deeper learning, student engagement, and academic success.
+Mastery-based grading is more effective than traditional grading methods in promoting deeper learning, student engagement, and academic success.
 This approach to grading is gaining momentum in schools and universities across the country, and many educators are embracing it as a more effective way to assess student learning.

 Fundamentals of Mastery-Based Grading